joewab/GetSmArt/README.md

-Hello!
-Thanks for checking out my project.
-I'm not quite done with the README file so please forgive its sparseness.

 This is a full-stack desktop application called GetSmart.

 When I was studying art history my classmates and I had to create our own art history flash cards.
 This was a frustrating process for a number of reasons, including the time it took, the lack of access to high quality images and/ or a printer, and the lack of clarity regarding which images we would be resonsible for memorizing.